trothr/blog/sir.santa/2024/20240223-you-have-received.md

 Somebody please make it stop! <br/>
 I get these.
 Not often, but more often than I should.

+You know what I'm talking about: email or some other message telling you that you have a secure message and now must do thus-and-so to read it.

 They invariably lead me to some *other* service, which kinda grates against the whole idea of email.
 I use an email "client".
 Think MS Outlook or Mozilla Thunderbird.

-I got another just yesterday, so I got annoyed and decided to say something.
+I got another of these just yesterday, so I got annoyed and decided to say something.

-[below]
-And I know what's in that latest message:
-I had used my HSA card to pay for a prescription.

 ## You have received a secure message from ...